Johnfavour20/CS-Department-Complaint-Hub-Login/readme.md

 ### For Students

 -   **Intuitive Complaint Submission:** A user-friendly modal form to submit complaints, complete with category selection and a detailed description field.
--   **AI-Powered Assistant:** An integrated Gemini AI assistant helps students draft clear, formal, and comprehensive complaint descriptions from simple keywords.
 -   **File Attachments:** Option to upload supporting documents, screenshots, or other files (up to 5MB) with a drag-and-drop interface.
--   **Live Voice Support:** A real-time voice chat feature powered by the Gemini Live API allows students to speak directly with an AI support agent for immediate assistance.
 -   **Real-time Tracking:** A clean dashboard lists all submitted complaints, with color-coded statuses for easy tracking (`Submitted`, `In Progress`, `Resolved`, `Closed`).
 -   **Detailed History View:** Students can expand each complaint to view its full history, including status changes, timestamps, and any notes added by the administrator.
 -   **Profile Management:** Students can view and edit their personal information and upload a custom profile picture.